 Importance of Silk Reeling

-Silk reeling is at the centre of Chen style Tai Chi training, helping the student to develop strength, internal energy, co-ordination, body awareness, unity in movement, relaxation and grounding.
+Silk reeling is at the centre of Chen style Tai Chi training, helping the student to develop strength, co-ordination, body awareness, unity in movement, relaxation and grounding.
 Also known as Chan Si Gong; Chan (pulling), Si (silk) and Gong (skill achieved through applied effort).
-Silk reeling is a set of repetitive spiralling movements that include; whole body relaxation, Dantian rotation, soft opening and closing of the Kua, expand and compress, smooth weight shifting, appropriate body alignment, relaxed waist involvement with coiling limbs, a rooted lower body and diaphragm breath work.

 Chan Si Jin = A spiralling and coiling quality / cultivated skill within the physical structure.